kevinblighe/EnhancedVolcano/README.md

 Over-ride colouring scheme with custom key-value pairs
 ------------------------------------------------------

-In certain situations, one may wish to over-ride the default colour scheme with their own colour-scheme, such as colouring transcripts by pathway, cell-type or group.
+In certain situations, one may wish to over-ride the default colour scheme with their own colour-scheme, such as colouring variables by pathway, cell-type or group.
 This can be achieved by supplying a named vector as 'colCustom'.

-In this example, we just wish to colour all transcripts with log2FC &gt; 2.5 as 'high' and those with log2FC &lt; -2.5 as 'low'.
+In this example, we just wish to colour all variables with log2FC &gt; 2.5 as 'high' and those with log2FC &lt; -2.5 as 'low'.

 ``` r
   # create custom key-value pairs for 'high', 'low', 'mid' expression by fold-change